LIST 'EM: The Best Signature Shoes of #1 Draft Picks

 Each June a promising new group of talent enters the NBA.
 Super stardom, All Star appearances, Championships, MVP's...these are all possibilities in question on the mind of the sports world for these young athletes.
 In the sneaker world, however, possibilities for future sneaker deals and designs are also on our minds.

-To celebrate the NBA Draft tonight, we'll take a look at some #1 Draft Picks that have went on to wear a few of the most memorable signature basketball sneakers of all time.
+To celebrate yesterday's NBA Draft, we'll take a look at some #1 Draft Picks that have went on to wear a few of the most memorable signature basketball sneakers of all time.

 Shaquille O'Neal, Allen Iverson, LeBron James...these are names that have become very important to sneaker history.
 Let's take a look at their best shoes, along with a few other #1 draft picks that have made an impact on sneaker history.
-Will this year's first pick be among them some day?
+Will Andrew Wiggins be among them some day?

 1979 #1 Pick Magic Johnson -- Converse Weapon